freenas/freenas-docs/userguide/storage.rst

 pool.
 Enter this information then click :guilabel:`Replace Disk`.

-Wait until the resilvering is complete before :ref:`restoring the encryption keys to the pool<Managing Encrypted Volumes>`.
+Wait until the resilvering is complete before :ref:`restoring the encryption keys to the pool <Managing Encrypted Volumes>`.
-**If the encryption keys are not restored before the next reboot, access to the pool might be permanently lost**.
+**Restore the encryption keys before the next reboot because access to the pool will be permanently lost**.

 #.
 Highlight the pool that contains the disk that was just replaced
     and click the :guilabel:`Add Recovery Key` button to save the new